viktor-kth/devops-demo/scenario/PART_C.md

 ---

 In Terraform, instead of hardcoding values inside each resoruce, we can define **variables** in this dedicated file.
 This makes configuration easier to read and maintaine across differrent enviroments.
-This is comparable to for example and `.env` file.
+This is comparable to for example a `.env` file.

 `variables.tf`